leoisl/miniphy-cobs/README.md

 just want the indexes, you can download them from [TODO: add Zenodo link](zenodo) or just run `make download` in [mof-search][1] root.

-1. Decompress the 661k high quality ordering (the 661k full ordering is also available in `661k_orderings/661k_phylogenetically_ordered.tar.xz`.
+1. Decompress the 661k high quality ordering (the 661k full ordering is also available [here](661k_orderings/661k_phylogenetically_ordered.tar.xz)).
 You can also create your own ordering):
 ```
 cd 661k_orderings && tar -xvf 661k_phylogenetically_ordered_high_quality.tar.xz
 ```